COMMUNITY ENGAGEMENT

 INFORMATION + RESEARCH DEVELOPMENT

-KAN-WIN strives to develop up-to-date, multilingual and culturally competent resource materials on domestic violence, sexual assault, and immigration.
+KAN-WIN strives to develop up-to-date, multilingual and culturally significant resource materials on domestic violence, sexual assault, and immigration.

 Data on Stigmatization Toward Domestic Violence